 Is It Safe to Leave Your Slow Cooker Unattended?

-Slow cookers are safe to leave unattended on low settings assuming your Crock-Pot is in tip-top shape (no electronic or mechanical problems).
+Slow cookers are safe to leave unattended on low settings, assuming your Crock-Pot is in tip-top shape (no electronic or mechanical problems).
 Make sure your slow cooker is at least 6” (15.24 cm) from the wall, is on a heat-proof surface (like a trivet), and is lying flat.

 Older slow cookers may have a slight chance of catching on fire, but this is rare.
-If you have a new slow cooker, you shouldn’t have to worry about leaving it unattended.
+If you have a new slow cooker, you shouldn’t worry about leaving it unattended.
 To learn about how to use slow cookers safely while away from the kitchen, read on!

-Disclaimer: As an Amazon Associate I earn from qualifying purchases on my website.
-If you make a purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.
+Disclaimer: I earn from qualifying purchases on my website as an Amazon Associate.
+If you purchase through links from this website, I may get a small share of the sale from Amazon and other similar affiliate programs.

 How to Leave a Slow Cooker Unattended Safely